 Improvement Planning Through Strategic Processes and Improvement Science

 Strategic planning is a process used to establish direction and develop short-term and long-term plans for an organization.
-The strategic plan documents and spells out where the organization is heading and how to get there.
-Strategic plans typically include an executive summary of the organization; the vision, mission, and shared beliefs of those within the organization; the results or products of the organization; long-term goals; shared outcomes; and aligned action plans that are then used to reach goals.
-For schools, strategic plans are plans collaboratively made from stakeholder input and encompass all aspects of a school.
-Strategic planning processes are used by schools to:
+The strategic plan documents and spells-out where the organization is heading and how to get there.
+Strategic plans typically include an executive summary of the organization, the vision, mission, shared beliefs of those within the organization, the results or products of the organization, long-term goals, shared outcomes, and aligned action plans that are then used to reach goals.
+Strategic plans are plans collaboratively made from stakeholder input and encompass all aspects of a school.
+Strategic planning processes are used to:

 Practitioners use this process to test changes, document the results, and revise theories about how to achieve their goals for student-centered outcomes.
 Over time, a school can identify ways to achieve positive results and at scale.
 For more information on improvement science, please visit the linked article from The Harvard Educational Review.